Music Publishing vs Distribution (Full Breakdown)

 In addition, publishers can look for ways to work with you to develop your creative skills.

 To work with a music publisher, you don't have to be a recording artist.
 You can just be a songwriter.
-This means sync licensing are here for you too.
+This means sync licensing is here for you too.

 You can pitch the song for sync opportunities and set up camps for songwriting and collaboration.

-Streaming services and mechanical agencies favour recording artists...
+Streaming services and mechanical agencies favor recording artists...

 But songwriters can still earn money by offering services to make a finished product shine.